 - The District will provide a Chromebook to any student in grades 3-12 who require a device to participate in learning from home. - For younger students, a device is provided as determined by principal, building staff, and household need. - In the spring, the District surveyed families to determine the number of households without Internet connectivity. - 100 mobile hotspots were purchased to provide supplemental connectivity to households.
-Mobile hotspots are preferred over fixed solutions as they meet the Education Superhighway bandwidth recommendation (1mbit per student) while also being mobile for easy checkout and transfer, not bound to any fixed installation or existing city infrastructure. - A list of locations around each school building is provided to families who are looking for quick "drive-up" connectivity. - If providing access is not possible for whatever reason, principals and teachers will determine the best method of delivering instruction. - Where applicable, strategies will be demonstrated how staff can create opportunities for students to work offline to minimize connectivity requirements. - The District will provide to all teaching staff (teachers, identified paras, etc) a series of professional development courses that will model best strategies for online and remote learning. - These courses will also provide hands-on practice with specific applications and subscriptions effective for such situations. - The district will strive to provide a consistent platform for delivery of academic work, reminders, and classroom communication through the Canvas learning management system. - The district will focus on strategies for successful learning during hybrid and/or online classrooms in preparation for modified school schedules.

-- Starting in the fall, resources for parents to support learning outside the classroom will be provided via a number of means. - The district will maintain and continue existing technology accommodations for digital learning in daily classroom settings. - Attendance is tracked at least once a week for those participating virtually.
-Attendance for students participating in-person will be tracked in the same manner as Tier I.
+Mobile hotspots are preferred over fixed solutions as they meet the Education Superhighway bandwidth recommendation (1mbit per student) while also being mobile for easy checkout and transfer, not bound to any fixed installation or existing city infrastructure. - A list of locations around each school building is provided to families who are looking for quick "drive-up" connectivity. - o If providing access is not possible for whatever reason, teachers will determine the best method of delivering instruction. - Where applicable, strategies will be demonstrated how staff can create opportunities for students to work offline to minimize connectivity requirements. - The District will provide to all teaching staff (teachers, identified paras, etc) a series of professional development courses that will model best strategies for online and remote learning. - These courses will also provide hands-on practice with specific applications and subscriptions effective for such situations. - The district will strive to provide a consistent platform for delivery of academic work, reminders, and classroom communication through the Canvas LMS platform. - The district will focus on strategies for successful learning during hybrid and/or online classrooms in preparation for modified school schedules. - Starting in the fall, resources for parents to support learning outside the classroom will be provided via a number of means (links to resources, in-person Tech Nights at elementary schools, etc) - The district will maintain and continue existing technology accommodations for digital learning in daily classroom settings.